 Instructors: Taylor Koss, Justin Vollmar

-In this introductory courses, you will establish foundational conversational abilities (both production and comprehension) in ASL as you learn essential vocabulary items, important aspects of the grammar of ASL sentences and narratives, and accepted strategies for getting attention and initiating a conversational turn.
+In this series of communicative language courses, you will develop conversational abilities (both production and comprehension) in ASL as you learn a broad range of vocabulary items, the grammar of ASL sentences and narratives, and accepted strategies for getting attention and initiating a conversational turn.
 You will also learn about Deaf cultural practices.
 An important theme will be understanding the cultural context of Deafness and signing in order to support communicative competence and cultural awareness.
-We will devote time to learning about important figures and events in the history of the Deaf community in the United States, and discuss issues of language access and inclusion.
+We will devote time to learning about important figures and events in the history of Deaf communities in the United States and across the world, and discuss issues of language access and inclusion.

 Ling 213: Topics in Sociolinguistics – Deaf Culture